-As a client receiving services in the Outreach and Care Management, Health Education, or Caregivers programs, it is important that you understand these policies.
+As a client receiving services in the Caregivers programs, it is important that you understand these policies.
 Please speak with program staff if you have any questions.

 Outpatient Mental Health Services, Veteran Services and Youth Sex Offender Counseling CLIENT RESPONSIBILITIES